usefulmove/comp/README.md

 * [Issues][5]
 * [Feature Requests][6]

-A simple and efficient, stack-based interpreter written in Rust.
-The interpreter implements a high-level, reverse-Polish language (similar to Forth) that is inspired by the command interface for the original HP scientific calculators of the 1970's.
-The posfix language consists of lists of elements where each element is either a value to be added to the stack or an operation.
-As examples, `comp 3 4 +` adds the values 3 and 4 and `comp 3 dup x` computes the square of 3.
+A streamlined, stack-based interpreter developed in Rust, this interpreter brings to life a high-level, reverse-Polish language, reminiscent of Forth, and draws inspiration from the command interface of the pioneering HP scientific calculators from the 1970s.
+The postfix language is composed of element lists, with each element representing either a value to be pushed onto the stack or an operation to be performed.
+For instance, 'comp 3 4 +' adds the values 3 and 4, while 'comp 3 dup x' calculates the square of 3.

 For more information, see the comp command [usage documentation][1].